criticalfault/nullsheen_main_site/content/old-gods.md

 ## 🎧 Related Content
 - **[Old Gods Podcast](https://oldgodsofappalachia.com/)** - Listen to the original podcast that inspired the game
 - **[Old Gods of Appalachia - Youtube](https://www.youtube.com/@OldGodsofAppalachia/)** - Another way to listen to the original podcast
+- **[Cypher System Reference](https://screwtapello.gitlab.io/cypher-system-reference/index.html)** - This is the OSR document for Cypher.
+Its basically all of their free stuff to be used for everyones own things.
 ---

 *Have suggestions for Old Gods tools or resources?
 [Contact me](/contact/)!*